thomasjungblut/thomasjungblut-common/README.md

 - /src -> raw source code.
 - /test -> testcases for the code in /src.
 - /files -> reserved directory for files in examples or ignored paths for output of applications.
-- /jcuda -> the cuda 3rd party libs for the de.jungblut.math.cuda package

 Build
 -----

-You will need Java 8 first.
-You can simply build with:
+You will need Java JDK 11 first.
+Then you can simply build with:

 > mvn clean package install